 The Geolocation API provides websites with a high-level interface that enables them to query physical location information, such as latitude and longitude, potentially compromising the user's anonymity.
 This page will check if the Geolocation API works in your browser, display all retrievable data, and ensure that websites cannot access the API without your explicit permission.

-To learn more about WebRTC please refer to: https://blog.browserscan.net/docs/geolocation
+To learn more about Location please refer to: https://blog.browserscan.net/docs/geolocation

 Language is one of the basic fingerprints of the browser.
 The basic fingerprint of the browser is a characteristic identifier that any browser has, including screen resolution, hardware type, operating system, user agent, system font, language, browser plug-in, Browser extensions, browser settings, time zone differences and many other information, these fingerprint information is similar to human height, age, etc., there is a high probability of conflict, can only be used as auxiliary identification.